Autodesk/arnold-usd/docs/naming_conventions.md

 ## Arnold Shaders

 Arnold shaders are supported with UsdShade Shader primitives.
 The info:id attribute should be the shader name, with an "arnold" namespace.
-The attributes will be in the "inputs" scope.
+The attributes will be in the "inputs" scope, which is the UsdShade standard practice.

 Example:
 def Shader "my_shader"